Codecademy/docs/content/uiux/focus-group/focus-group.md

   - 'paths/front-end-engineer-career-path'
 ---

-The **UI/UX Focus Group** is a powerful method in the realm of Human-Computer Interaction (HCI) and User Experience (UX) design.
-It serves as a means to gather valuable insights from potential users, allowing designers and developers to create more user-centric and intuitive products.
+The **Focus Group** is a powerful method used in Human-Computer Interaction (HCI) and User Experience (UX) design for User Research.
+It serves as a means to gather insights from users before and after the development of the product.
+As focus groups are a self-reported method of user research, they only help gauge users' perspectives of their wants, needs, and actions.
+So, they are an inaccurate representation of users' actions and thoughts.
+Focus groups follow the following pattern:

 ## Purpose